nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Wedding Organizer:** A professional responsible for planning and managing wedding events, coordinating with clients and vendors.
 - **Client:** The individuals who have hired the wedding organizer, typically the bride and groom.
+- **Client Preferences:** Specific requirements and preferences of the clients for their wedding event eg: vendors in wedding, date and venue.
+- **Vendor:** A service provider involved in the wedding event, such as caterers, photographers, florists, etc.
 - **Stakeholders:** All parties involved in the wedding event, including clients, vendors, and participants.
 - **Role:** A role assigned to contacts to categorize and filter them (e.g., "Florist", "Photographer").
 - **Contact:** An entry in the system containing information about a person or vendor.